 It’s time for some Christmas puppet fun!
-These cute Christmas stick puppets are simple to make with our free template and kids are sure to have a blast putting on a puppet show with them after making them, or using them as props while singing along to their favorite Christmas carols.
+These cute Christmas stick puppets are simple to make with our template and kids are sure to have a blast putting on a puppet show with them after making them, or using them as props while singing along to their favorite Christmas carols.
 We have Santa, Rudolph the red-nosed reindeer, an elf and a snowman.
 Which character is your favorite?

 How to Make Christmas Stick Puppets

 This post contains affiliate links to the products mentioned.
 I Heart Crafty Things is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 - Christmas Stick Puppets Template <—- Get the template HERE

 - red cardstock, green cardstock, brown cardstock, white cardstock

 - red and white poms

 - paintbrush (if using the peach paint)

 - brown chenille stem